MapsPeople/docs/src/various/app-user-roles.md

 ### The Map

-If a Location has been restricted to certain App User Roles, it will not be displayed on the Map for those who do not have permission.
+If a Location has been restricted to certain App User Roles, it will not be displayed on the map for those who do not have permission.

 ### Search